MingiJeong/MingiJeong.github.io/_honors/ha_f.md

 layout: post
 year: 2024
 inline: true
-title: RSS Pioneer
+title: Young Researcher Travel Award for IROS 2024
-where: Robotics Science and Society
+where: Ministry of Oceans and Fisheries and Korea Institute of Marine Science & Technology Promotion
 ---